Xtractyl/Xtractyl/README.md

 Create a file named .env in root/frontend/src (the .env.example file in xtractyl/frontend/src is a template)

-for testing you can simply rename the .env.example files to .env (this will use default passwords and ports)
+For testing you can simply rename the .env.example files to .env (this will use default passwords and ports)

+⚠️ **Warning:** The build currently downloads *all* Docling models (several GB) to ensure full offline functionality.
+This can be changed to the specific use case via modification of the file docker/docling/Dockerfile at the line: RUN docling-tools models download --all -o /opt/docling-models.

- then start the Docker containers from the xtractyl folder with: docker compose up --build
+ Then start the Docker containers from the xtractyl folder with: docker compose up --build

-access the frontend via your browser at http://localhost:5173/ following the workflow shown below under Usage
+Access the frontend via your browser at http://localhost:5173/ following the workflow shown below under Usage

 ---